Address:St Elizabeth’s College

-St. Elizabeth’s is 'Good' (Ofsted November 2017) independent specialist college providing further education for young adults with learning difficulties and complex needs.
+St. Elizabeth’s is a 'Good' (Ofsted November 2017) independent specialist College providing further education for young adults with learning difficulties and complex needs.

 The curriculum provides learners with the opportunity to develop skills for adulthood through a range of Vocational, Work Related learning and development of independent living skills.
 Learners are supported to develop their independence skills through an holistic programme of health, therapy and care.

-Expertise in meeting the needs of students with: epilepsy and/or associated neurological conditions; autism spectrum disorder; autism spectrum disorder with associated challenging behaviour; behavioural difficulties; emotional difficulties; mental health needs; severe learning difficulties; moderate learning difficulties.
+Expertise in meeting the needs of students with: epilepsy and/or associated neurological conditions; autism spectrum disorder; autism spectrum disorder with associated challenging behaviour; behavioural difficulties; emotional difficulties; mental health needs; profound and complex needs, severe learning difficulties; moderate learning difficulties.